Head over to the Castro District on the first Sunday in October to celebrate the annual Castro Street Fair. The 2023

 You can also walk the booths of almost 100 exhibitors.
 Some offer their unique arts and crafts while other booths are from organizations supporting the local community.
 You can find these booths throughout the Castro Street Fair.

-The Castro Street Fair requests donations at the door of $5 to $10 per person.
+The Castro Street Fair requests donations at the door of $10 to $20 per person.
 All donations go to support local beneficiaries.
-Everyone that donates also receives a $1.00 coupon toward food or beverages at designed vendors at the fair.

 Public transportation is always your best bet in San Francisco.
 This ranges from the light rail train system to buses.
 Here are the best ways to get to the Castro Street Fair from popular spots in SF.

 Here are some additional fun things to do this weekend and later this month.

 October is beautiful in San Francisco and it's the perfect time to take a cruise around the bay.
 This isn't just any cruise, it's a Champagne and Mimosa cruise.
 What could be better?
 For two hours, you can enjoy cocktails as you relax on the deck of The Privateer.
 Along the way, you will see top SF attractions including Alcatraz Island, the Golden Gate Bridge and the Palace of Fine Arts.